- Published on

 Figure 3 is showing the accuracy (vertical axis) of the model to predict future steps (horizontal axis), from 1 to 20 time steps ahead.
 As we can see, the task is becoming very difficult for many timesteps but doable for near future steps.

-Then they extracted the embedding (cc, outputs of gar g_ {ar} of 256 dimensions) after training their model and trained a new multi-class linear logistic regression classifier.
+Then they extracted the embedding (, outputs of of 256 dimensions) after training their model and trained a new multi-class linear logistic regression classifier.
 The top of table 1 is showing the results.

 Random initialization is the authors' model without training, MFCC features are the Mel Frequency Cepstral Coefficient commonly used in speech and speaker recognition and supervised is the same model as CPC but trained end-to-end in a supervised way.
 As we can see, CPC is 10% under the supervised model.
 This means that the model is not using its full potential.
 And the accuracy is way higher than the traditional MFCC.
 As we mentioned, the authors used a linear classifier on top of their model but they noticed that some features information encoded in the model were not linearly accessible.
 By using a neural net with 1 hidden layer they could increase the model accuracy from 64.6 to 72.5%.
 Regarding the speaker classification (in table 1 still), the is way better.
 The accuracy of the CPC model is very close to the fully supervised model (97.4% to 98.5%). and far from the MFCC features.
 This is coherent with figure 2.